 A few people recommended that we go to Baked & Wired for the cupcakes, and if you find yourself in D.C., you absolutely MUST.
 The unicorn cupcake is like no other cupcake I’ve ever had in my life, and is probably the best I’ve ever tasted.
 I beg her to ship them to me.
 If it could be done, I’d have unicorn cupcakes on weekly auto-ship to my house.

 Outside of the spectacular and mind-blowing cupcakes, Baked & Wired had a few options for breakfast pastries, including, yes, Pumpkin Donut Muffins.
-They were ridiculous.
-Coated in butter, dipped in cinnamon-sugar, and the most spectacular texture.
+Omg, they were ridiculous.
+First of all, they were gargantuan Pumpkin Donut Muffins.
+They were coated in butter, dipped in cinnamon-sugar, and had the most spectacular texture.

-These Pumpkin Donut Muffins are not a total replica of Baked & Wired’s, and I’m not sure I’ll ever figure out exactly how they make theirs, but these are close enough to satisfy my craving.
+This Pumpkin Donut Muffins recipe is not a total replica of Baked & Wired’s, and I’m not sure I’ll ever figure out exactly how they make theirs, but these are close enough to satisfy my craving.
 Donut muffins are like a whole baked good category of their own, and are hard to describe, but since they are easy enough to make, you should definitely try them so you can know the hype for yourself!

 - 3 c. all-purpose flour